Kinji Shibuya: Early life, family and education

+Career

+After college, Shibuya played semi-professional football for the Honolulu Polar Bears and Honolulu Warriors.
+He performed sumo and jiu-jitsu as well.
 In 1952, promoter Al Karasick suggested Shibuya try professional wrestling.

-He was originally given a villainous gimmick of a Japanese bad guy after World War II.
-He wrestled in the United States and Canada's Stampede Wrestling and All-Star Wrestling.
+He was originally given a gimmick of a Japanese heel, leveraging anti-Japanese sentiment stemming from World War II.
+He wrestled in the US and Canada's Stampede Wrestling and All-Star Wrestling.
 Shibuya credited Verne Gagne for first making him popular as a villain in 1955.

-Shibuya was the frequent tag team partner of Mitsu Arakawa, who was billed as his cousin.
+Shibuya was a frequent tag team partner of Mitsu Arakawa, who was billed as his cousin.
 In 1957, they held the Minneapolis version of the NWA World Tag Team Championship.

-Personal life

-Shibuya was born in Utah and raised in California with his four brothers.
-He attended Belmont High School in Los Angeles.
-He played football for the Los Angeles City College football team, and he also played football at the University of Hawaiʻi.
-After college, Shibuya played semi-professionally for the Honolulu Polar Bears and Honolulu Warriors.

 Shibuya was featured on a "This is Your Life" segment on the television show Canvas Cavity and appeared on the show several times in the 1970s and 1980s.

 After retiring from wrestling, he also had small acting roles on shows such as Kung Fu and Mr. T and Tina.
-He also appeared in the films Days of a Bawdy Ballad and Hammett.
+He appeared in the films Days of a Bawdy Ballad and Hammett.

-He was married for 59 years and had two children.
-Shibuya died on May 3, 2010, of natural causes.
+Personal life

+He and his wife Judy were married for 59 years and had a daughter and a son.
+They resided for many years in Northern California.
+Their son Robert Shibuya became the Chairman & CEO of Mohr Partners, a global corporate real estate advisory firm based in Dallas.

+Kinji Shibuya loved large automobiles, painting and Japanese gardening as well as raising koi.
+He died of natural causes on May 3, 2010.
 He was cremated, and his funeral service was held at a Buddhist temple.